-Prior to the completion of this offering, we intend to establish an audit committee and a compensation committee under the board of directors.
-We intend to adopt a charter for each of these committees prior to the completion of this offering.
+We have established an audit committee and a compensation committee under the board of directors and adopted a charter for each of these committees.
 Each committee's members and functions are described below.

 Audit Committee.
-Our audit committee will consist of Mr. Frank Kui Tang, Mr. Yichen Zhang and Ms. Hong Du, and will be chaired by Mr. Tang.
-Mr. Tang and Mr. Zhang satisfy the "independence" requirements of Rule5605(c)(2) of the Listing Rules of the NASDAQ Stock Market and meet the independence standards under Rule 10A-3 under the Exchange Act.
+Our audit committee consists of Mr. Frank Kui Tang, Mr. Yichen Zhang and Ms. Hong Du, and is chaired by Mr. Tang.
+Mr. Tang and Mr. Zhang satisfy the "independence" requirements of Rule 5605(c)(2) of the Listing Rules of the NASDAQ Stock Market and meet the independence standards under Rule 10A-3 under the Exchange Act.
 We have determined that Mr. Tang qualifies as an "audit committee financial expert."
-The audit committee will oversee our accounting and financial reporting processes and the audits of the financial statements of our company.
-The audit committee will be responsible for, among other things:
+The composition of our audit committee complies with the requirements of Rule 5605(c)(2)(A) of the Listing Rules pursuant to the phase-in rules for newly listed companies.
+Pursuant to these rules, one member of our audit committee must satisfy the audit committee member independence and other qualification requirements at the time of listing, a majority of members must satisfy these requirements within 90 days of listing, and all members must satisfy these requirements within one year of listing.
+As a Cayman corporation, we would be permitted to rely on the home country exemption under NASDAQ rules to reduce the size of our audit committee to two members.
+An audit committee of two independent directors would satisfy Rule 5605(c)(2) without regard to the phase-in rules.
+However, we plan to appoint an additional independent director within one year of the date of this prospectus to serve on the audit committee.
+The audit committee oversees our accounting and financial reporting processes and the audits of the financial statements of our company.
+The audit committee is responsible for, among other things:

-- selecting the independent registered public accounting firm and pre-approving all auditing and non-auditing services permitted to be performed by the independent registered public accounting firm; - reviewing with the independent registered public accounting firm any audit problems or difficulties and management's response; - · reviewing and approving all proposed related party transactions, as defined in Item 404 of Regulation S-K under the Securities Act; - · discussing the annual audited financial statements with management and the independent registered public accounting firm; - · reviewing major issues as to the adequacy of our internal controls and any special audit steps adopted in light of material control deficiencies; - annually reviewing and reassessing the adequacy of our audit committee charter; - · meeting separately and periodically with management and the independent registered public accounting firm; and - reporting regularly to the board.
+- selecting the independent registered public accounting firm and pre-approving all auditing and non-auditing services permitted to be performed by the independent registered public accounting firm; - reviewing with the independent registered public accounting firm any audit problems or difficulties and management's response; - · reviewing and approving all proposed related party transactions, as defined in Item 404 of Regulation S-K under the Securities Act; - discussing the annual audited financial statements with management and the independent registered public accounting firm; - · reviewing major issues as to the adequacy of our internal controls and any special audit steps adopted in light of material control deficiencies; - annually reviewing and reassessing the adequacy of our audit committee charter; - · meeting separately and periodically with management and the independent registered public accounting firm; and - reporting regularly to the board.

 Compensation Committee.
-Our compensation committee will consist of Mr. Yichen Zhang and Mr. Frank Kui Tang, and will be chaired by Mr. Yichen Zhang.
+Our compensation committee consists of Mr. Yichen Zhang and Mr. Frank Kui Tang, and is chaired by Mr. Yichen Zhang.
 Mr. Zhang and Mr. Tang satisfy the "independence" requirements of Rule5605(c)(2) of the Listing Rules of the NASDAQ Stock Market.
-The compensation committee will assist the board in reviewing and approving the compensation structure, including all forms of compensation, relating to our directors and executive officers.
+The compensation committee assists the board in reviewing and approving the compensation structure, including all forms of compensation, relating to our directors and executive officers.
 Our chief executive officer may not be present at any committee meeting during which his compensation is deliberated upon.
-The compensation committee will be responsible for, among other things:
+The compensation committee is responsible for, among other things: